-The global biosensors market size was estimated at USD 28.9 billion in 2023 and is expected to grow at a compound annual growth rate (CAGR) of 8.0% from 2024 to 2030.
+The global biosensors market size was estimated at USD 30.0 billion in 2024 and is expected to grow at a compound annual growth rate (CAGR) of 8.6% from 2025 to 2030.
 The demand for biosensors is increasing due to the diversity of medical applications, increasing number of diabetic patients, high demand for compact diagnostic devices, and rapid technological improvement.Accurate early diagnosis of the disease is critical to a positive disease prognosis and patient survival.
 Demand for disposable, convenient, and economical devices with fast response times has increased dramatically in recent years.
 The emergence of COVID-19 had a positive impact on the medical device industry.
 Early symptoms of COVID-19 were scanned using a variety of methods.

 Nanotechnology-based biosensors are expected to have wide application scope in various industries, such as food analysis, imaging, and microbial activity monitoring.
 The global market is consolidating due to the growing preference for non-invasive biosensors, rising popularity of medical devices & specialty drugs, and increasing research collaborations & contracts between various manufacturers.
 For example, Ethicon Endo-Surgery Inc.under contracts administered by Johnson & Johnson Innovation.
 Another important factor boostingindustry growth is the rising awareness about continuous health monitoring.
 As a result, the interest of athletes is increasing.
 Many athletes use Electromyography (EMG) biosensors to keep a close eye on their health and get alerts if something goes wrong.

 This early detection can help athletes perform better and stay ahead of their competition.
 For example, in December 2022, biosensor company Nix launched its first consumer product, Nix Hydration Biosensor.
 The Hydration Nix Biosensor consists of a Bluetooth-enabled reusable module, a mobile app, and a single-use patch.Despite these considerations, the global market is expected to be constrained by strict regulations and complex cost recovery policies in the global healthcare sector.
-In addition, existing regulations are slow to adapt to new technologies, hindering product adoption and limiting the industry development.
-The global industry growth is projected to be driven by government programmes focused on the development of proteomics and genomics.
+In addition, existing regulations are slow to adapt to new technologies, hindering product adoption and limiting industry development.
+The global biosensors market growth is projected to be driven by government programmes focused on the development of proteomics and genomics.

 National Information and Communication Technology Australia (NICTA), for example, is projected to expand its data mining, networks, and embedded systems research in this subject.
 The majority of IT firms are also heavily investing in this sector.
 Market growth is also driven by investments from major IT companies, such as IBM, Infosys, and TCS.
 Furthermore, the Chinese government is heavily investing in its computing infrastructure, primarily through the China Grid, which was launched by the Chinese Academy of Sciences, the Ministry of Education, and the China National Grid (CNGrid), supported by the Ministry of Science & Technology.
 The presence of such beneficial initiatives is projected to boost the market growth.